syedali07/respond.io/ReadMe.txt

     ├── playwright-reports/       # Generated test reports

 7. Reporting
-- By default, Playwright generates HTML reports after the tests finish.
+- By default, Playwright generates HTML reports after the tests finish and can be found in playwright-report folder.
 You can view them by running: npx playwright show-report

 8. Troubleshooting